 I love Top Gear, always have, and I always will love the episodes with Jeremy, Richard and James.
 I even love this clip because it helps showcase exactly how easy it is to scare people about radiation without any lies, but merely by selectively choosing the information to give.

-How many people do you think watch this clip and immediately wonder how the BBC could have possibly allowed these men into this area, let alone make jokes about the challenge that landed them there?
+How many people do you think watched this episode and immediately wondered how the BBC could have possibly allowed these men into this area, let alone make jokes about the challenge that landed them there?
 You can feel the tension in the music and that clicking hum of the Geiger counter in the background.

 The problem is that it’s disingenuous.
 Those swings up of the needle are barely anything for the simple reason that 200 counts per second is not that much more than what you get by pressing your face to your new granite counter tops in your newly remodeled kitchen.

 But what are those ticks that are being counted?
 200 of what per second?
 Luckily this has a simple answer, but unfortunately it opens the door to more questions.
 What the Geiger counter counts is the number of decay event emissions that reach the detector.
 So every time an atom decays via any possible decay path and emits a radiation particle there is a chance for a Geiger counter to detect it.
 If you have a reading of one decay per second, that’s called a Becquerel.
 It’s the modern unit for describing how radioactive an object or area is, and is the way that is used to determine relative amounts of radioactivity.